-Header image courtesy of Stripped Pixel (Shutterstock)
+Header image courtesy of Stripped Pixel (via Shutterstock)

 Sports, whether indoors or outdoors, are always a good idea to keep your body healthy and your mind mentally sane, whether you are swimming in the sea or hiking with the bees.
 And as enjoyable as they can be, sports such as basketball, football, rugby, or tennis can quickly become boring and routine to the average adrenaline junkie.

 Why not see what else there is to do around Hong Kong?
 Unexpectedly enough, there are many different unconventional sports that people all over the city participate in.
-Trade in your tennis racket for a dragon boat paddle and check out the top 10 alternative outdoor sports to try out in Hong Kong this summer—some of these might even surprise you!
+Swap your tennis racket for a dragon boat paddle and check out the top 10 alternative outdoor sports to try out in Hong Kong this summer—some of these might even surprise you!

 One of Hong Kong’s traditional pastimes has now quickly evolved into an underrated sport.
-Over recent years, many companies, schools, and clubs have jumped on the bandwagon of dragon boat racing and even created their own teams, giving a taste to how fast the appeal is growing across Hong Kong.
+Over recent years, many companies, schools, and clubs have jumped on the bandwagon of dragon boat racing and even created their own teams, giving a taste of how fast the appeal is growing across Hong Kong.

-Many people mix up this sport with its sister sport of windsurfing.
-The difference between the two is that in windsurfing, there is a sail attached to the board, while nothing is attached in kitesurfing and you have to hold on to a kite to control your movements.
+Many people mix up this sport with windsurfing, but the difference between the two is that in windsurfing, there is a sail attached to the board, while nothing is attached in kitesurfing and you have to hold on to a kite to control your movements.
 It’s an all-encompassing sport that combines elements of wakeboarding, windsurfing, and skateboarding into one extreme package!
 Although kitesurfing is still a growing sport in Hong Kong, there is already an internationally recognised body in this city—The Hong Kong Kiteboarding Association.
 Check out the Hong Kong Kiteboarding School and book your first lesson.

 If you are not up for an intense workout of any sort, canoeing is the way to go.
-This leisurely sport requires some effort—but on your own terms.
-Whether you are in Stanley, Lantau, or Sai Kung, there are plenty of watersports centres and similar establishments to rent canoes.
+While this leisurely sport requires some effort, it’s all on your own terms.
+Whether you are in Stanley or Sai Kung, there are plenty of watersport centres and similar establishments to rent canoes.
 HK Aqua-Bound Centre is a respected establishment to rent canoes from when in Stanley.
 If you are on Lantau, Long Coast Sea Sports is the best place to find canoes.